dbca-wa/sdis/docs/source/specs.rst

 .. image:: https://www.lucidchart.com/publicSegments/view/958f90d2-acd3-46c3-984f-95767bfb52aa/image.png
    :alt: Science Project Life Cycle

+Science Projects have

+* a two-stage approval process,
+* annual reporting requirements,
-Science Projects have a two-stage approval process, annual reporting requirements, and a two-stage closure process.
+* a two-stage closure process, and
+* a few admin shortcuts to force-choke projects into the correct status.

 Core Functions have the same documentation as Science Projects, but as ongoing Divisional business, have no formal approval or closure process.